tianyuduan/iLearn/ilearn.md

 ## What is a Javascript engine

-software that converts javascript code to machine code, then executed by CPU of machine.
+software that converts javascript code into fast, optimized machine code then executed by CPU of machine.
 Each browser has different javascript engine, Chrome uses v8 engine, firefox uses spidermonkey, etc.

-v8 is a multi-threaded program written in c++, 1 functionality -> convert code written to it into optimized machine code

 employs a technique called "JIT / just in time" compilation (used in node as well)

+ termed as a kind of virtual machine.
+A virtual machine refers to the software-driven emulation of the given computer system.
+Javascript is a process virtual machine is less full-functional and can run one program

+ JavaScript Core performs a series of steps to interpret and optimize a script:
+1. It performs a lexical analysis, breaking down the source into a series of tokens.
+2. Four JIT processes then click on, analyzing and executing the bytecode produced by the parser.

+## how V8 works

+V8 is a multi-threaded program written in c++, 1 functionality -> convert code written to it into optimized machine code

+The V8 design consists of two compilers that compile source code directly into machine code.
+•  Full-codegen:  It is a fast compiler that produces unoptimized code
+•  Crankshaft: a slower compiler that produces fast and optimized code

+There are many threads in v8, such as compiler thread, main thread, profiler thread and garbage colleciton thread.

 ## History of Javascript

 Javascript was mostly an interpreted language

 Every line is interpreted and executed one after the other

-it uses full-codegen to compile into machine code

-and crankshaft to optmize the machine code

-There are many threads in v8, such as compiler thread, main thread, profiler thread and garbage colleciton thread.

 ## what is a call stack?